jpcx/programming-challenges/README.md

 Feel free to fork this repository if you want to complete your own solutions and/or add challenges :).
 See the [CONTRIBUTING.md](/CONTRIBUTING.md) file for contribution rules.

-Solutions will be batched in the [newSolutions](https://github.com/jpcx/programming-challenges/tree/newSolutions) branch before being committed to master.

 ## Challenges _(Sorted by Number of Solutions, Difficulty, and Date)_

 | Date | Origin | Title | Difficulty | Solutions | Tags |